UPSC > Famous Books for UPSC Exam (Summary & Tests) > Shankar IAS: Summary of Renewable Energy

 • Biomass energy is one of the most important sources of energy forming 32% of the total primary energy usage in the country with more than 70% of the Indian population dependent on it for its energy needs.

-(i) The current availability of biomass is estimated at about 450-500 million tonnes annually translating to a potential of around 18000 MW.
+(i) The current availability of biomass is estimated at 450-500 million tonnes annually translating to a potential of around 18000 MW.

 • It attracts over Rs 600 crore in investments annually creating rural employment of more than 10 million man days whilst generating more than 5000 million units of electricity.

-9. Waste to Energy
+10. Waste to Energy

 • In today's era, there are increasing quantities of waste due to urbanization, industrialization and changes in life patterns which are harmful to the environment.
-In the recent past, development of technology has helped to reduce the amount of waste for its safe disposal and to generate electricity from it.
+In the recent past, the development of technology has helped to reduce the amount of waste for its safe disposal and to generate electricity from it.

-• Waste-to-energy has the potential to divert waste from landfills and generate clean power without the emission of harmful greenhouse gas.
+• Waste-to-energy has the potential to divert waste from landfills and generate clean power without the emission of harmful greenhouse gases.
 This significantly reduces the volume of waste that needs to be disposed of and can generate power Pyrolysis and gasification are emerging technologies apart from the common incineration and biomethanation.

 Potential of waste-to-energy